-Through the AASHTO/FHWA partnership, an agreement was executed in 2015 to define actions needed to fully implement the Manual for Assessing Safety Hardware (MASH) over the course of several years.
+Through an American Association of State Highway and Transportation Officials (AASHTO) and FHWA partnership, an agreement was executed in 2015 to define actions needed across the country to fully implement the Manual for Assessing Safety Hardware (MASH) over the course of several years.
 The MASH guidelines replace its predecessor's guidelines defined in the National Cooperative Highway Research Program (NCHRP Report 350), published in 1993.
 MASH guidance includes four important parts:

 - 1. Agencies are urged to establish a process to replace existing highway safety hardware that has not been successfully tested to NCHRP Report 350 or later criteria. - 2.
 Agencies are encouraged to upgrade existing highway safety hardware to comply with the 2016 edition of MASH either when it becomes damaged beyond repair, or when an individual agency's policies require an upgrade to the safety hardware. - 3.
-For contracts on the National Highway System with a letting date after December 31, 2019, only highway safety hardware evaluated using the 2016 edition of MASH criteria will be allowed for new permanent installations and full replacements. - 4.
-Temporary work zone devices, including portable barriers, manufactured after December 31, 2019, must have been successfully tested to the 2016 edition of MASH.
-Such devices manufactured on or before this date, and successfully tested to NCHRP Report 350, or the 2009 edition of MASH, may continue to be used throughout their normal service lives.
+For contracts on the National Highway System with a letting date after December 31, 2019, only highway safety hardware evaluated using the 2016 edition of MASH criteria will be allowed for new permanent installations and full replacements.

+4. Temporary work zone devices, including portable barriers, manufactured after December 31, 2019, must have been successfully tested to the 2016 edition of MASH.
+Such devices manufactured on or before this date, and successfully tested to NCHRP Report 350, or the 2009 edition of MASH, may continue to be used throughout their normal service life.